FREQUENTLY ASKED QUESTIONS

 9. TEACHERS INSET

-Prom Praise for Schools would like to invite you to an INSET to present the project to you and answer your questions about PP4S 2019.
-It will also be an opportunity for our conductor, Noel Tredinnick, to explain the music content so that your school can be well rehearsed ready for the concert.
+Prom Praise for Schools like to invite teachers to an INSET to present the project and answer questions about the theme and processes for that year in question.
+It will also be an opportunity for our conductor to explain the music content so that the school can be well rehearsed ready for the concert.

 The INSET will cover: